yoyothesheep/python-data-analysis-visualization-nyc-career-ds-062518/README.md

-Great! we have an idea what we're working with now.
+Great! we have an idea of what we're working with now.
 How can we use this data to answer some of our questions from above?
 Let's start with finding out which cities have the most python groups.

 We can do this by creating a dictionary and giving it keys for each city in our list of groups that we have imported as the variable, `data`.

-Let's write a function that will do this for us and call it `create_cities_dictionary`, which should return a dictionary with keys for each city that point to arrays with all the meetup groups in that city.
+Let's write a function that will do this for us and call it `create_cities_dictionary`, which should return a dictionary with keys for each city that point to lists with all the meetup groups in that city.

 ```python